on November 16, 2022 Marketing & Sales

 We understand there is a lot of risk in hiring a marketing agency.
 Finding the right partner that you can trust is a difficult process, and it is tough to find a firm that has industry-specific expertise.
 Making the wrong choice is not only costly, it’s a waste of your valuable time.

-Here are five key questions and our recommended answers to help you sift through the sales jargon and evaluate your next marketing agency proposal.
+Here are nine key questions and our recommended answers to help you sift through the sales jargon and evaluate your next marketing agency proposal.
 Don’t settle for some dime-a-dozen firm who cannot answer these questions with confidence and transparency.
-You and your practice deserve a dynamic partner who can truly help enable your business growth.
+You and your practice deserve a dynamic partner who can truly help enable your business growth

 investment-3247252_1920